dealii/code-gallery/MCMC-Laplace/Readme.md

 local matrix by the coefficient of the current cell, and then copy everything into the global matrix as usual.

-When solving the linear system, it turns out that the problems we consider are small enough that a direct solver (specifically, the `SparseDirectUMFPACK` class) is the fastest method.

 To run the code
 ---------------